 For students on-campus in spring of junior year, the proposal must be submitted by April 21st that year.
 For those abroad then, the proposal must be submitted by the first Friday of fall semester of senior year, though students abroad are strongly encouraged to maintain contact with relevant faculty wherever their location.
-The proposal must be approved by the supervisor plus two other International Studies core faculty, and notification sent to the College by October 2nd.
+The proposal must be approved by the supervisor and the chair of the department.

 IV.
 The Thesis Process: